basf/mlipx/docs/source/distributed.rst

 onto different hardware or software environments.
 For this purpose, the :term:`paraffin` package was developed.

-You can use :code:`paraffin repro` to queue the evaluation of the selected stages.
+You can use :code:`paraffin submit` to queue the evaluation of the selected stages.
 With :code:`paraffin worker --concurrency 5` you can start 5 workers to evaluate the stages.

 Further, you can select which stage should be picked up by which worker by defining a :code:`paraffin.yaml` file which supports wildcards.